rionshin/HomeKitInfluxGrafana/README.md

 # HomeKit data to InfluxDB visualized in Grafana
 Homekit data ingestion in InfluxDB and visualisation in Grafana

-# How to setup InfluxDB, grafana and Homekit .
+# How to setup InfluxDB, Grafana and Homekit .

 ### Prerequisites: